markmead/blog/posts/alpinejs-plugin-textarea-autogrow.md

 `<textarea>` autogrow with the value that the user has inputted.

-There are a few approaches you can take when creating this functionality but the most common is a JavaScript function similair to this.
+There are a few approaches you can take when creating this functionality but the most common is a JavaScript function similar to this.

 ```js
 function textareaAutogrow() {